Mzoli's: History

-The establishment opened in early 2003.
-Owner Mzoli Ngcawuzele obtained start-up funding from the Development Bank of South Africa, which supports black-owned businesses.
-In October 2006, an economic study said that Mzoli had "moved, from selling meat informally from a garage, to owning one of the most popular hangouts in Cape Town".
+Mzoli's opened in early 2003 in Gugulethu, a neighbourhood around 20 km from of the centre of Cape Town.
+Mzoli's was a "do-it-yourself" eatery.
+It provided meat to customers, who then enlisted independent vendors operating braai stalls on-site to grill the meat and prepare meals.
+Mzoli's owner, Mzoli Ngcawuzele, obtained start-up funding from the Development Bank of South Africa.
+An economic study by the University of Cape Town said that Ngcawuzele had moved "from selling meat informally from a garage, to owning one of the most popular hangouts in Cape Town".

-On November 19, 2006, more than 40 people including a group of tourists and Democratic Alliance councillor Masizole Mnqasela, were arrested in a police raid for drinking in public.
+On November 19, 2006, over 40 people, including tourists and Democratic Alliance councillor Masizole Mnqasela were arrested in a police raid outside Mzoli's for drinking in public.
 The restaurant did not sell alcohol, but Ngcawuzele explained that he could not stop people from bringing their own.
-Magistrate Donald Grobler accepted Mnqasela's evidence and he received 100,000 South African rand after winning his civil case against the police.

-Some local residents near a long-planned shopping mall that is being built by a business partly owned by Mzoli's owner criticized his plans in 2008.
-Some businesses were legally evicted or threatened with eviction from older buildings owned by Mzoli, which were then knocked down to make room for the new property development.
+Three years later, Mnqasela sued the police for his wrongful arrest.
+He won the lawsuit, and received 100,000 South African rand in compensation.

+In May 2017, a person from Johannesburg was stabbed outside Mzoli's, leading to concerns about the area's safety.
 In 2018, Mzoli's was temporarily closed due to a car in front of the butchery being set alight in a protest for better housing.
 In 2020, amidst rumours that Mzoli Ngcawuzele had died, the Daily Sun reported that he was "still alive and well" and was celebrating his 66th birthday.

 In May 2021, the restaurant was closed indefinitely.
 Mzoli Ngcawuzele's daughter Sisanda Mangele said it closed due to "a lot of things, from physical safety to the state of the economy and restrictions of the pandemic".
+A restaurant called Teez Lounge occupies the site where Mzoli's was.